 - Encyclopedic information: Easy reference material on basic terminology, basic concepts, different events, short forms, etc., relevant in your industry makes it easier for the reader to understand and absorb the information.

 - Relevant interviews of stakeholders: Interviews through which the senior management or others discuss and provide a solution to the customer pain points, answer their questions, and build confidence amongst the customers.
 This makes for a great evergreen content strategy.

 Creating evergreen content is like planting a tree; once planted, it reaps multiple benefits:

-- Improves ranking: The two factors that play a significant role in getting a better ranking in search engine results are:
+- Improves ranking: An evergreen content strategy helps improve SERP rankings.
+The two factors that play a significant role in getting a better ranking in search engine results are:

 - The duration of the existence of a website, content, or graphics.
 The longer it has been available online, the better the chances search engines will rank it higher.